TechnicalOutcast/technicaloutcast.github.io/_posts/2018-11-12-technical-outcast-the-first-public-post.md

 So this post will help get me over my writer’s block, and give you a little explanation about where things stand in my world at the moment.

-## Getting exactly what you wanted
+## Getting Exactly What You Wanted

 I started working in journalism in 2005.
 I’ve written for a number of publications, but I secretly had a dream job when it came to my writing.
 It took eight years of hard work, but I finally got it.